Shoom: Formation

 Shoom was one of the first clubs to adopt the Smiley face in their promotional material.

 Rampling borrowed from family and friends to fund the opening night, and asked Carl Cox to provide the sound system.
 The gym had two rooms; Rampling and Cox played in the main hall, while Farley played funk and rare groove in the backroom.
 Although the opening night attracted around a hundred people and broke even, Danny did not view it as successful due to the unfocused variety of musical styles played.
 By the second night, his sets focused on Balearic and house music.
 He retained Cox as a regular DJ, but switched from Cox's sound system to one owned by DJ Joey Jay.
 Shoom almost immediately attained cult status with dance music fans, who saw it as the antithesis of the then-prevalent West End trend for clubs where it was "cool to be seen".
 Within weeks, the queue to enter the club grew from a few hundred to over a thousand, leading to a move in March 1988 to Thursday nights at Raw, a venue in the basement of a YMCA on Tottenham Court Road, and finally to Busby's venue on Charing Cross Road with even larger capacity.

 The club's popularity grew after it was praised by influential clubbers such as Anton Le Pirate, Michael Clarke, Alan McGee and Bobby Gillespie, and celebrities including Sade, Leigh Bowery, Paul Rutherford, and the journalists Gary Crowley and Robert Elms.
 In each venue, Shoom was usually tightly packed with an above-capacity number of attendees.
 Writer David Cavanagh describes an atmosphere dominated by "heat and crush", while Richard Norris (later of the electronic dance group The Grid) said that when he attended, "there was no oxygen.
 We were lighting our lighters and the flames were going out."
 By January 1988, Shoom was using smiley face graphics in promotional flyers and posters.
 Widely used during the Summer of Love, Shoom re-popularised the image, leading to its eventual widespread use as an iconic emblem for the UK acid house movement.

 From the beginning, the Ramplings sought to maintain the club's underground status, and so tried to minimise attention from the music and general press.
-So as to avoid mainstream notice, Jenni started a free periodic hand-out newsletter promoting the club's "peace and love" ethos soon after their move to Tottenham Court Road.
+To avoid mainstream notice, Jenni started a free periodic hand-out newsletter promoting the club's "peace and love" ethos soon after their move to Tottenham Court Road.
 It was filled with cartoon drawings, smiley faces, poetry and extracts from fan letters containing exuberant and hippyish praise such as "Shoom ... creates the freedom to be ourselves."
 She consulted with public relations companies to help promote the nights but ensured that any publicity was kept low-key, and Jenni personally asked journalists not to write about it.